ComedicChimera/whirlwind/README.md

 You can learn more about Whirlwind and its design on *whirlwind-lang.org*.
 This site provides a formal language specification, a basic guide to the language, and many other useful tidbits of information and functionality.

-If you are looking for a more personal and interactive experience, you can look at our social media links down (below)[#social-media].
+If you are looking for a more personal and interactive experience, you can look at our social media links down [below](#social-media).

 ## Compiler Information and Contributing <a name="compiler-info">